GeorgeDewar/nissan-ewd-fetcher/README.md

 This script can be used to store a backup copy of the EWD for a Nissan Vehicle that can be used offline, protecting vehicle owners' access to this information.

+_Tested on 2015 Nissan Leaf and 2019 Nissan Leaf._

 ## Usage instructions

 1. Purchase a one-day Online Viewing Subscription at https://www.nissan-techinfo.com/.